jduartedj/android-mcp-server/README.md

 - "Get the latest frame from the stream"
 - "Tap at coordinates 500, 1000 on my phone"
 - "Swipe up on my Android screen"
+- "Press the back button on my device"
+- "Send the home key event"
+- "Type 'hello world' into the current field"
+- "Press enter to submit the form"
 - "List all installed apps on my device"
 - "Launch the Chrome app"
 - "Find the login button and click it"